Email Segmentation Strategy: Your Key to Engaged Customers

 How to segment subscribers by their web browsing patterns

 You can now produce email content that suits the interests and behaviors of each segment.
-For example: If a segment shows a strong interest in a specific product category, you can feature related products or offer discounts.
+For example, If a segment shows a strong interest in a specific product category, feature related products, or offer discounts.
 To the subscribers who engage with educational content on your website, send informative articles or resources.

 As for those highly engaged visitors who frequently return to your site, share product-specific information or customer testimonials to push them toward conversion.
-Additionally, you can set up behavior-triggered email campaigns, such as sending a follow-up email when a visitor views a particular product but doesn’t make a purchase.
+Additionally, you can set up trigger emails; a good example would be a follow-up email when a visitor views a particular product but doesn’t make a purchase.

 Using browsing patterns to inform your email segmentation strategy allows you to deliver content that is highly relevant to each subscriber’s interests and actions, increasing the likelihood of both engagement and conversions.